Ideas-on-Stage/ideasonstage.com/content/uk/resources/books/timeless-presenter-book/index.md

 ---
 draft: false
-title: "Timeless Presenter - The Book"
+title: "Timeless Presenter"
-description: "Learn the five key principles to communicate a compelling message that inspires action, growth and impact."
+description: "In a world obsessed with tools and trends, _Timeless Presenter_ explores the fundamentals of communication that never expire."
 bodylazy-references-data: [ "ebay", "spotify", "salesforce", "bosch" ]
 aliases:
   - "/resources/books/timeless-presenter-book/"